Terrain By State: Tennessee

 Like the White Mountains of New Hampshire, hikers on the high ridges and balds of the southern Appalachians can encounter dangerous weather conditions.
 Lightning is a particular danger in summer.
-Sudden snow storms are common, as late as April and May, and can strand hikers.
+Sudden snow storms are common, as late as April and May and as early as October or November, and can strand hikers.

 The Great Smoky Mountains National Park, with more than 70 miles of crestline Trail, features the highest elevations of the entire footpath, well above six thousand feet.
 Clingman's Dome is the highest point on the entire A.T., where the Trail reaches an elevation of 6,625 feet near the summit.
-The Trail through the Smokies also has the most rainfall and snowfall on the A.T. in the South, and many hikers are caught off-guard by the snow and cold temperatures that the high elevation causes.
-Permits are required for overnight stays in the Smokies; unless you are thru-hiking, you need reservations to use the shelters.
+The Trail through the Smokies also has the most rainfall and snowfall on the A.T. in the South, and many hikers are caught off-guard by the snow and cold temperatures at high elevations.

 Note: This page describes the A.T. from the Virginia/Tennessee state line south through the Great Smoky Mountains National Park.
 Part of the Trail in this section closely follows or is on the Tennessee/North Carolina border.